lukasver/HenryTalent/README.md

 The boilerPlate has two folders: `api` and `client`.

-Inside `api` you must have to create a file called: `.env` that has the following form:
+Inside `api` you must create a file called: `.env` that contains the following variables:

 ```
 APP_ID=talent-api